-of 5pm.
-"It is going to be run in daylight time," he said.
-The twilight start time was a firm condition of the Australian Grand Prix Corporation, which feared the additional costs of staging a night race would have made the event economically unviable.
-A later start time was favoured by Mr Ecclestone to generate greater television revenue in Europe.

-The event cost taxpayers \$50.7 million to stage last year, down from \$56.7m the previous vear.
+firm condition of the Australian Grand Prix Corporation, which feared the additional costs of staging a night race would have made the event economically unviable.
+A later start time was favoured by Mr Ecclestone to generate greater television revenue in Europe. \$50.7 million to stage last year, vear.

 \$36m last year and will climb to \$37.7m next year, the final year of the existing contract negotiated by the Brumby Labor government.
 The government has yet to publish the cost of this year's event.
 Mr Ecclestone, 84, retains control over the day-to-day running of Formula One despite facing bribery charges in Germany.
-Earlier this year he proclaimed his "great admiration" for Vladimir Putin and said he "completely agrees" with the Russian sexuality Dr Napthine said he didn't on Mr Putin or homosexuality but supported the grand prix as a major driver of jobs and tourism.
+Earlier this year he proclaimed his "great admiration" for Vladimir Putin and said he "completely agrees" with the Russian President's stand against homosexuality Dr Napthine said he didn't agree with Mr Ecclestone's views on Mr Putin or homosexuality The twilight start time was a but supported the grand prix as a major driver of jobs and tourism.
 He said Melbourne beat competition from Sydney and other world cities to secure the event.
 The Australian Grand Prix Corporation claims the event delivers \$75m to \$80m in economic benefits to the state.

-The management fee was ated between the Australian Grand Prix Corporation and the private equity firm CVC Capital Partners, which owns a controlling stake in Formula One.
+The event cost taxpayers down from \$56.7m the previous The management fee was ated between the Australian Grand Prix Corporation and the private equity firm CVC Capital Partners, which owns a controlling stake in Formula One.
 Mr Ecclestone stepped down from the CVC board after the bribery allegations emerged.
 The management fee covers some of the costs of bringing the event to Melbourne, such as transporting the cars.
+The management fee associat- The new contract was negotied with the race is politically and commercially sensitive.

-"There is nothing that goes straight into an individual's pocket," Australian Grand Prix chief executive Andrew Westacott said President's stand against homoearlier this year.
+"There is nothing that goes straight into an individual's pocket," Australian Grand Prix chief executive Andrew Westacott said earlier this year.
 "Formula One is paid to bring the show to town.